7331NeMiSiS/Ansible-PFRest/Readme.md

-# Manipulation of Hitachi Vantara Arrays using PFRest
+# Manipulation of Hitachi Arrays using PFRest
 ## Setup
 * Create storage_vault.yml file using ansible-vault using: